BDC Hamburger Icon

 1. Sign up with a credit card processor or payment facilitator.

-If you don’t already accept credit cards, you’ll need to open a merchant account with a credit card processor or set up an account with a credit card facilitator (like PayPal or Square).
-Make sure the processor provides mobile card readers and supports mobile payments — many of the best credit card processors do:
+You need to open a merchant account with a credit card processor or set up an account with a payment facilitator like PayPal or Square, if you don’t already accept credit cards.

 • Credit card processors: Partnering with a full-service processor for mobile credit and debit card payments typically requires applying for a merchant account.
 These companies may ask for extensive business information and documentation and some businesses, such as those in high-risk industries, may not be approved.